ZhilingYan/Biomedical-SAM-2/README.md

 ## Acknowledgements

 We acknowledge the authors of the employed public dataset.
 We also thank the authors of [SAM-2](https://github.com/facebookresearch/segment-anything-2/tree/main) and [MedSAM-2](https://github.com/MedicineToken/Medical-SAM2/tree/main) for making their valuable code publicly available.
+Our work is built upon [MedSAM-2](https://github.com/MedicineToken/Medical-SAM2/tree/main), which served as a critical foundation for our modifications.